 We routinely enter into contractual commitments with third parties to support our operating activities.
 The more significant of these commitments includes real estate operating leases for our office, laboratory and greenhouse facilities located in the U.S. and Canada.
 In addition, we typically enter into annual premium funding arrangements through our insurance broker that allows us to spread the payment of our directors' and officers' liability and other business insurance premiums over the terms of the policies.
 Our material commitments also include annual arrangements with third party growers located in North and South America for the execution of crop trials and seed scale-up activities to further our trait development goals and to progress the commercial development of our Camelina plant varieties.
 The aggregate cost of these contracted crop activities is substantial.
+In the fall of 2022, we also began entering into Camelina grain production contracts for the winter 2022/2023 season containing minimum guaranteed payments per acre as an incentive for growers to work with us.
 From time-to-time, we also enter into exclusive research licensing and collaboration arrangements with third parties for the development of intellectual property related to trait development.
 These long-term agreements typically include initial licensing payments and future contingent milestone payments associated with regulatory filings and approvals as well as potential royalty payments based on future product sales.
 Generally, these licensing arrangements contain early termination provisions within the terms of the respective agreements.